 - Markets: There were large swings in financial market sentiment across the second quarter of 2025.
 In April, US President Donald Trump announced significant increases in US tariff rates as part of his "Liberation Day" measures.
 Spreads across fixed income sectors widened as fears grew that tariffs could lead to a drop in growth and a new round of inflationary pressures, which could damage the US economy.
 Subsequently, a temporary pause (in many cases, 90 days) in increased levies helped calm some of the market nerves.
-The passage of the "One Big Beautiful Bill" spending package after quarter-end further helped reduce the uncertainties that had been a strong headwind to fixed income markets. - Contributors: Collateralized loan obligation (CLO) and high-yield exposures within corporate credit; securitized credit exposures, especially commercial mortgage-backed securities (CMBS) and asset-backed securities (ABS) - Detractors: Investment-grade (IG) exposures within corporate credit - Outlook: We believe the macroeconomic outlook remains resilient despite ongoing policy uncertainty, supported by strong consumption, a tight labor market and reaffirmed low tax rates.
+The passage of the "One Big Beautiful Bill" spending package after quarter-end further helped reduce the uncertainties that had been a strong headwind to fixed income markets. - Contributors: Investment-grade (IG) exposures within corporate credit - Detractors: There were no notable detractors from relative fund performance for the quarter. - Outlook: We believe the macroeconomic outlook remains resilient despite ongoing policy uncertainty, supported by strong consumption, a tight labor market and reaffirmed low tax rates.
 While tariffs have introduced volatility, the overall balance of risks and steady growth suggest the US Federal Reserve is likely to limit itself to at most one more rate cut this year.
 With resilient growth and large fiscal deficits keeping pressure on yields, we continue to expect 10-year US Treasury yields to end the year in a 4.50%-5.00% range.